Audi A7 Hatchback (2018 - ) review

 There are four suspension set-ups available, depending on which version of the A7 you go for.
 The basic Sport model has a standard setup, while the S line has a setup that’s been both lowered and stiffened for a sportier drive.
 Raid the options list, and you can also have an adaptive suspension that changes its behaviour according to which driving mode you select, or full-on air suspension that does the same, but also regulates the car’s ride height.

-We’ve not yet tried the standard Sport setup, but we’ve have tried the firmer setup on the S line, and it is, well, pretty darned firm.
+The standard Sport setup is the one that’ll suit most buyers.
+The ride isn’t perfect, with the suspension occasionally getting caught out by the sort of bumps you’d expect it to deal with easily, but it stays pretty comfortable most of the time, and on most surfaces, so it (just about) gives you the appropriate impression of luxury.
+The firmer setup on the S line doesn’t, however, because it’s pretty darned firm.
 You feel rather too much of grainy and ridged surfaces at low urban speeds, while potholes can really thud into the cabin.
 Things don’t improve at higher speeds, either, with a constant, unsettled tremor to be felt through the floor of the car, even on smooth motorways.
 We think many drivers will find it too uncomfortable, and even for those that don’t, it still won’t feel anywhere near as luxurious as you would expect from car like this.

-We’ve not tried the adaptive suspension, either, but we have had a shot in a car with air suspension and, while it’s not perfect, it’s a lot better than the S line setup because it isolates you better from the effects of a scruffy road surface.
+We’ve not tried the adaptive suspension, but we have had a shot in a car with air suspension and, while it’s not perfect, it’s a lot better than the S line setup because it isolates you better from the effects of a scruffy road surface.
 You still feel more than you’d like - or expect - to, though, and again, it’s still not the cosseting, wafty experience you’d expect from a big luxury barge.
+It’s not a cheap option, either, and that’s why we’d advise sticking with the standard Sport car’s setup.

 How powerful is it?